 |ACT Test Date||ACT Deadline||SPX Submission Deadline for ACT|

 |June 10, 2023||May 19||May 1|

 |July 15, 2023||June 23||May 1|

 |September 2023||August||August 1|

 TESTING- SPX keeps testing for one year after the student has graduated or has left the school.
 After that year, if the student or parents have not picked up the testing, it will be shredded.

-DOCUMENTATION FOR COLLEGE- Anyone who needs a letter or documentation from SPX for college or another school, must request that information by the last school day in April using the Google Form that is accessible on the "Senior Information" subpage of the SSD page of PSL.
+DOCUMENTATION FOR COLLEGE- Anyone who needs a letter or documentation from SPX for college or another school, must request that information by the last school day in April using the Google Form that is accessible on the "Senior Information" module of the SSD Canvas course.
 Please contact the support program at your college once you are accepted to determine if you need any documentation from SPX and request it early.
 All requests must be made during the school year.
 No requests will be done during the summer.